 - The entity's fundamental goal is to clearly understand the TPSP's PCI DSS compliance status and as a result, enable itself to achieve and maintain its own PCI DSS compliance and gain assurance that the TPSP is sufficiently safeguarding the entity's CHD in the TPSP's possession. - TPSP responsibility to sufficiently safeguard the entity's CHD in its possession, in an agreed-upon manner. - The specific services provided by the TPSP to the entity. - The primary points of contact at both the entity and the TPSP.
 In this regard, it may be important to identify specific individuals, along with back-up personnel in case the primary point of contact (POC) is not available.
 Contact information including e-mail, office phone, and cell phone are also important to document.
-These (or other specified) individuals should be held accountable for the due diligence activities, in addition to assuming communication responsibilities, addressing incidents, and providing compliance-related information.
+These (or other specified) individuals should be held accountable for the due diligence activities, in addition to assuming communication responsibilities, addressing incidents, and providing compliance-related information. - The entity may want to consider including in its review of and potential contract with the TPSP that the TPSP maintain the appropriate level of expertise in security and compliance relative to the service(s) they are providing to the entity.
+This can be especially critical for higher-risk TPSPs.

-4.2 Gain Transparency
+4.3 Gain Transparency